 Minerva’s technology has been used in a number of projects for government agencies focused on identifying public domain exploration targets to promote mining within their jurisdictions.
 Last year Minerva completed the Yukon Mineral Targets project, an interactive website that allows the user to evaluate targets and understand how they were generated.
 Minerva recently completed a project in Papua New Guinea, the results of which will be announced publicly in early 2020.

-SHOWCASE - Yukon Mineral Targets, Canada
+Yukon Mineral Targets, Canada

 Generating good new mineral exploration targets is a difficult task, requiring the consideration of many variables.